-As a technology integration coach and “intrapreneur” (1) it has been my job to support education for my colleagues and students.
+As a learning and tech innovation coach, it has been my job to support education for my colleagues and students.
 While it is important that I am at the cusp of knowledge about computer tools and social networks, it is more significant that I focus on the psychology of learning.
 Through this lens, I try to develop an empathetic understanding for teacher and student learning, and I apply this to my everyday practice.

-However, upon arrival at IICS, I realized there was no immediate learning network in Istanbul for teachers concerning technology, which I thought was very important to have.
-Therefore, I developed the LTEN (Learning and Technology Exchange Network), which has grown over two years to over 40 schools in Eastern Europe, Asia, and the USA.
-It consists of more than 160 people who connect online and meet three times a year at host schools.
-The network continues to grow and is developing into an entity that I hope will endure without me.
+Back in 2011, upon arrival at IICS, I realized there was no immediate learning network in Istanbul for teachers concerning technology, which I thought was very important to have.
+Therefore, I developed the LTEN (Learning and Technology Exchange Network), which grew to over 40 schools in Eastern Europe, Asia, and the USA.
+It consists of more than 160 people who connected online and met three times a year at host schools.
+The network continued to grow and developed into an entity that endured without me.

-My vision in any school is to see full blended learning, where students discover through brick and mortar institutions in conjunction with an online education.
+My vision in any school is to see full personalized and blended learning, where students discover through brick and mortar institutions in conjunction with an online education.
 These are some of my reasons why:

 - Many colleges and universities are moving this way;